ValentinRigoni/Open-DSOPF/README.md

 MAIN_Unbalanced_OPF_RUN runs the main script

-### Contributions:
+### License:
-    This model is available for anyone to use.
-    If you use the model, get in touch and let us know about your work.
+    "This model is open source software and publicly available.
+It is published under GNU General Public License 3          (http://www.gnu.org/licenses/).
+The license guarantees you the freedoms to use, study, share (copy), and modify the software.
+It is a copyleft license, which means that you can distribute derived works only under the same license terms."

 ### Citation:
 When using this model and any of the provided functions and modified network models, please cite our paper which describes them: